 3. Interact with the locals

 Trains are the main mode of transport in many countries and riding with the locals provides an insight into the culture.
-Whether it’s playing a game of mahjong with your neighbours on a sleeper train from Beijing to Xi’an or rubbing shoulders with morning commuters in Japan, there are many opportunities to strike up a conversation or watch everyday life unfold.
+Whether you’re playing a game of mahjong with your neighbours on a sleeper train from Beijing to Xi’an or rubbing shoulders with morning commuters in Japan, there are many opportunities to strike up a conversation or watch everyday life unfold.

 4. Get comfy